Siskin Hospital's Stroke Program

 A stroke in the brain's left hemisphere affects the right side of the body, which interferes with speech and swallowing, results in cautious behavior, and causes problems conceptualizing, generalizing and retaining information.

 A brain stem stroke can be devastating as this area controls involuntary functions like breathing and heartbeat.
 A stroke in the cerebellum interferes with balance and causes abnormal reflexes.

 Read a young stroke patient's story: Because of Siskin Hospital, I can live happily ever after.

 Did you know that one of every six people worldwide will have a stroke in their lifetime?

 The global threat of stroke has caused the American Heart Association, the American Stroke Association, and the World Stroke Association to declare October 29 World Stroke Day.
-Stroke is the second-leading cause of death in the United States and the third-leading cause of death in the world.
+Stroke is the fifth-leading cause of death in the United States and the second-leading cause of death in the world.
 Every 40 seconds, someone in the United States suffers a stroke.

 The World Stroke Association wants you to ACT NOW by taking these six challenges to lower your stroke risk:

 - Know the risk factors for stroke that you can do something about - high blood pressure, diabetes and high blood cholesterol - and work to keep them in a healthy range.

 - Avoid cigarette smoke.
 If you smoke, seek help to stop now.

 - Learn to recognize the warning signs of a stroke and how to take action.